devamsshah/RL-traffic-racer/README.md

 ## Introduction

 This is an exploratory project I built to dive into reinforcement learning (RL).
 The main goal was to train an RL agent to play the popular mobile game **Traffic Racer**.
-Along the way, I experimented with different algorithms and frameworks, gaining hands-on experience with core RL concepts and implementation details.
+Along the way, I experimented with different algorithms and frameworks, gaining hands-on experience with core RL concepts and implementation details.*

-This project is not intended as a production-ready implementation, but rather as a learning experience to understand the building blocks of RL environments, models, and training pipelines.

 ---